Onelinerhub/onelinerhub/python-matplotlib/how-to-change-ticks-labels-to-display-inside.md

-# How to change ticks to display inside
+# How to change ticks to display inside the axes

 ### In order to change axis labels frequency, we can use `nbins` option of `locator_params` to set the amount of ticks we want: